Stock market today: the momentum of Wall Street is running out of steam after its last record week - ExBulletin

 For the market to continue to recover, more companies will need to generate strong earnings growth to justify high prices, Morgan Stanley strategists say.

-United Airlines weighed on the market and lost 4.3%.
-Federal regulators step up oversight of the company following several recent problems, including a piece of an aircraft's outer fuselage falling off and a plane losing a tire during takeoff.
+United Airlines weighed on the market and lost 4.1%.
+Federal regulators are stepping up their oversight of the company following several recent problems, including a piece of a plane's outer fuselage falling off and a plane losing a tire during takeoff.

-Boeing pared some of its steep losses for the year and rose 1.3%.
+Boeing pared some of its heavy losses for the year and rose 1.5%.
 Plagued by concerns about its safety and the quality of its manufacturing, the aircraft manufacturer announced a management reshuffle.
 Among these measures is the departure of its CEO, planned for the end of the year.

-Wall Street is also preparing for return of a scholarship under the symbol DJT, the initials of former President Donald Asset.
-The company behind its Social Truth Platform finished his merger with Digital World Acquisition Corp. after Digital Worlds shareholders approved the deal on Friday.
+Wall Street is also preparing for the return of a stock under the symbol DJT, the initials of former President Donald Trump.
+The company behind its Truth Social platform has completed its merger with Digital World Acquisition Corp. after Digital World shareholders approved the deal on Friday.

 The highlight of this week for financial markets could be Friday's report on U.S. consumer spending.
 It will also include the latest update on the measure of inflation that the Federal Reserve prefers to use.
 But the US stock and bond markets will be closed that day in observance of Good Friday.
 The U.S. bond market will also close early on Thursday, which could consolidate trading ahead of the report's release.